 From Derek’s failure, we see very clearly that not all opportunities are what they seem, and that if you’re not careful, a lot of people will try to use and take advantage of you.

 To be clear, I believe that most people are generally good, but there are some scumbags out there.
-Over the course of my time in the industry, I have had to deal with an unbelievable number of sketchy or disingenuous people who try to strike up friendships for the wrong reason, thinking that I’ll be able to help them in some way.
+If you’re going to develop any sort of a platform, eventually you’re to deal with an unbelievable number of sketchy or disingenuous people who try to strike up friendships for the wrong reason, thinking that you’ll be able to help them in some way.

-They come to me with flattery or bearing gifts, or promises of traffic or profit—and it can seem appealing.
+They come with flattery or bearing gifts, or promises of traffic or profit—and it can seem appealing.

-Derek had had enough taunting from Hansel (so hot right now) and his cronies and, against the advice of Billy Zane—who, by the way, is a cool dude—decided to challenge Hansel to a walk-off.
+Derek had had enough taunting from Hansel (so hot right now) and his cronies and eventually decides to push back.
+After a brief bit of verbal sparring, our hero throws down the gauntlet, and—against the advice of Billy Zane (who, by the way, is a cool dude)—challenges Hansel to a walk-off.

 Speaking of people taking shots at you, let’s examine the reasoning behind such behavior.